 - We have good relationships with the doctors and health care-providers in our community, which makes it easy to work together for the benefit of our clients

 8. What if I need a caesarean birth?

-- An obstetrician may be part of the woman’s care in pregnancy, organizes and performs the caesarean birth, and provides care while in hospital, usually for 2 days after the birth
+- Only an obstetrician can organizes and performs the caesarean birth, and provides care while in hospital, usually for 2 days after the birth

 9. Do midwives come to my home?